 The day you get engaged is a such a whirlwind.
 Emotions are flying at an all time high and you kind of walk around in a daze.
 The day we got engaged, I was in complete shock.
 I had no idea what to think or say, and truly couldn’t believe it actually happened.

-Today, July 21st, marks two years since my husband proposed.
-The pictures below are from that day and the occasion inspired me to write a few tips for the newly engaged!
+Today, July 21st, marks two years since my husband proposed and I wanted to offer some tips for the newly engaged!

 1. Be in The Moment

-When Shaun was down on one knee, he had this look in his eyes that will forever be with me.
+When Shaun was down on one knee he had this look in his eyes that I’ll never forget.
 His eyes were red and watery and he had the biggest smile on his face as he kneeled and looked up.
 I specifically remember thinking how handsome he looked in that exact moment and thought about just how much I loved him.
 If I could have frozen time, it would have been to freeze that moment.
 It was special, it was raw, and it was us.

 2. Embrace The Love Around You